 Although Zara's design is good, it has drawbacks.
 First, it is costly to be responsive.
 Fast and near shore production might be more expensive than traditional offshore bulk.
 Secondly, there is a concentration risk with centralised distribution.
 A great logistical disruption, an IT system or transport route may be affected and many markets are affected.
 Third, the industry of fast fashion is under sustainability scrutiny as its fast product turn-over can lead to over-consumption and textile waste.
 Fourth, global apparel supply chains have risks with respect to supplier governance, such as labour standards and risks concerning traceability.

 Also risk from transport emissions.
 During disruption, recent public reporting and media analysis reveals that pressure is being placed on fashion retailers to decrease logistics emissions and dependence on air freight.
-Inditex has made sustainability targets and investments, but it is necessary to further refine the responsiveness model, which must further enhance environmental performance is to maintain the benefits of speed and have lower carbon intensity, waste and supplier risk.
+Inditex has made sustainability targets and investments, but it is necessary to further refine the responsiveness model, which must further enhance environmental performance (Inditex 2025, 22).
+The challenge is to maintain the benefits of speed and have lower carbon intensity, waste and supplier risk.

 4.5 Comparison with best practice and literature